naston70/jeremys-it-lab/99.MISC/neil-anderson/WAN/wan.md

     * Another office, providing ptp connectivity between the two
     * A data centre thats connected to the company's existing WAN, providing multipoint connectivity between offices
     * A data centre thats connected to the Internet, providing Internet connectivity, and optionally corporate office connectivity over Internet VPN
+- Leased Lines use a serial connection requiring the correct physical interface card in the router

+#### Leased Line Benefits and Drawbacks

+* Leased lines have fixed, reserved bandwidth which is not shared with anyone else
+* The service provider will typically provide an SLA with guarantees for uptime and traffic delay and loss
+* Leased lines are typically more expensive than the other options
+* There is usually longer lead time for installations
+* Copper or fiber Ethernet connectivity options to the CPE (customer premise equipment) are becoming more common than serial leased lines